ebaauw/ph.sh/README.md

 Script | Description
 ------ | -----------
-`ph_sensors.sh` | Defines shell functions for creating and maintaining CLIP sensors.
+`deconz_sensors.sh` | Defines shell functions for creating and maintaining CLIP sensors.
-`ph_rules.sh` | Defines shell functions for creating and maintaining rules.
+`deconz_rules.sh` | Defines shell functions for creating and maintaining rules.
-`ph_keepalive.command` | Update the room status when macOS user has been active recently.
+`deconz_keepalive.command` | Update the room status when macOS user has been active recently.